goth-coder/pygame_wrapper/README.md

 # Pygame Wrapper

-A simple wrapper for Pygame to make game development easier.
-This project provides utility functions and classes to simplify common Pygame operations.
+A simple wrapper around Pygame to make game development easier and more structured.
+This project provides utility classes and functions for building simulations, games, or interactive visualizations.

 ## Features

-- UI components with animations (buttons, panels)
+- UI components with hover animations (buttons, panels)
-- Color manipulation utilities
+- Color manipulation utilities (e.g., linear color interpolation)
-- Event handling simplification
+- Simplified event handling
-- Simulation framework
+- A reusable simulation/game framework

 ## Requirements

 - Python 3.10 or higher
-- Dependencies as listed in `requirements.txt`
+- Dependencies listed in `requirements.txt`

 ## Installation

-There are multiple ways to install this project:
+You can install this project in multiple ways:

-### Option 1: Using pip with requirements.txt
+### Option 1: Using pip and requirements.txt

 ```bash
 # Clone the repository